-Logitech has been making quality gaming peripherals for a long time, there are a lot of choices amongst their line up.
+Logitech has been making quality gaming mice for a long time, there are a lot of choices amongst their line up.

-Logitech is recently known for high quality mice with strong wireless performance.
+Logitech is recently known for high quality mice with best in class wireless performance.
 Their mice have good battery life and the latency on wireless is best-in-class.

-These are the 5 best mice from Logitech, in our opinion of course, every gamer is different and what suits you as an individual will obviously vary.
-We’ve been sure to include a variety though!
+These are the 5 best mice from Logitech, in my opinion of course, every gamer is different and what suits you as an individual will obviously vary.
+I’ve been sure to include a variety.

 The Logitech G Pro X Superlight Wireless is a contender for best overall gaming mouse.

 The specs are. high-end in all regards, the GPX is one of the lightest mice with no holes, has some of the best latency, with great battery life.